vocdoni/docs/docs/architecture/protocol/franchise-proof.md

 **Notes:**

-+ With this scenario the commitment and reveal key of the previous schema are not longer necessary.
++ In such scenario, the commitment and reveal keys of the previous schema are no longer necessary.
-+ The Rollup Relays should be able to exchange private messages in order to announce on which nullifiers are they working (and avoid colision)
++ The Rollup Relays could potentially exchange private messages in order to announce the nullifiers they are being processed (to avoid collisions)
-+ For making the election "secret until the end" some tunning on this proposal would be required, but looks possible
++ To keep the election "secret until the end", some tunning is still required on this proposal, but it looks possible
-+ The Rollup Relays network might be incentivized in order to have better distribution, a mechanism such as the one implemented on the Hermez.io protocol (based on bidding) might be adopted.
++ The Rollup Relay network might be incentivized in order to achieve better distribution.
+A mechanism such as the one implemented on the Hermez.io protocol (based on bidding) might be adopted.

 <!--
 ----